 Early History of the Husbyn family

 This web page shows only a small excerpt of our Husbyn research.
-Another 211 words (15 lines of text) covering the years 1206 and 1562 are included under the topic Early Husbyn History in all our PDF Extended History products and printed products wherever possible.
+Another 198 words (14 lines of text) covering the years 1206, 1728, 1742, 1679, 1689, 1695 and 1562 are included under the topic Early Husbyn History in all our PDF Extended History products and printed products wherever possible.

 Husbyn Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Husbyn has been recorded under many different variations, including Husband, Husbands, Husbants, Husborne and others.

 Early Notables of the Husbyn family (pre 1700)

 More information is included under the topic Early Husbyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Husbyn family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Husbyns were some of the first of the immigrants to arrive in North America: Thomas and Mary Husband, who arrived in Virginia in 1635; Samuel Husbants, who settled in Barbados in 1675 with his wife and servants; Christopher Husband, who settled in Maryland in 1731.